F6HQZ/rotary-encoder-lib-for-raspberry-pi/README.md

 # rotary-encoder-library-for-raspberry-pi
-To use as a library for easy use a gang of rotary encoders without or with push switch in their axis, need "wiringPi" library to work.
+A library for easy use of rotary encoders gang without or with push switch in their axis, 4 rotations speeds level and pushed button duration detection.
+Need "wiringPi" library to work.
-Based on IRQ detection for a Raspberry Pi, includes a temptative to control undesired bounces and have some kind of universal object description for any bigger project.
+Based on IRQ detection for a Raspberry Pi, includes a temptative to control undesired bounces and have some kind of universal object description to be used in any bigger project.
-Permits 4 rotations speeds level detection and pushed button duration detection.
 Could be easily adapted for any C or C++ other computing platform.